 Joint Inspection Unit

-Status of acceptance/implementation by the Secretariat of recommendations of the Joint Inspection Unit
+Status of acceptance/implementation of recommendations of the Joint Inspection Unit

 - Risk management and internal control framework

 - Paragraphs 2 (f) and (g) of the terms of reference of the Committee mandate the Committee to advise the General Assembly on the quality and overall effectiveness of risk management procedures and on deficiencies in the internal control framework of the United Nations.